softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 We can see this is essentially empty, aside from some default packages that are always installed.
 The next thing we can do is install any packages needed for this codebase.
-As it turns out, there isn’t any needed for the code itself, but we wish to use pylint, and that’s a python package.
+As it turns out, there isn't any needed for the code itself, but we wish to use pylint, and that's a python package.
 So we can install pylint into our virtual environment:

 ```bash